It's a Wild Life: Plot

 Harold attempts to court Bebe but he is turned away from Bebe's home by her mother who tells Harold that her daughter will only date a banker or a councilman.
 Bebe's father arranges for Snub to date his daughter as he fits the criteria for an acceptable suitor.
 Harold follows Bebe, Snub and Bebe's parents to a dance hall where Bebe is pleased to see him.
 Harold distracts the others long enough to have an energetic dance with Bebe.
-Harold then gets into a extended fight with both Snub and Bebe's father.
+Harold then gets into an extended fight with both Snub and Bebe's father.
 Eventually all the dance hall patrons become involved in the fighting.
 The police are summoned.
 The dance hall manager eventually turns out the lights on the brawlers as the fight shows no signs of subsiding.